rusefi/rusefi_documentation/Lua-Scripting.md

 ## Conventions

 - The Lua interpreter will trigger an error if there is a mistake in the program, check the rusEFI console to see errors and script output.
-- All `index` parameters start with the first element at index at 0.
+- Unless otherwise mentioned, all `index` parameters start with the first element at index at 0.

 ## Writing Your Script